indicmanuscripts/indicmanuscripts.github.io/_pages/home.md

       <li>Training data synthesis/augmentation for vision tasks via 3D generative models</li>
     </ul>
     <p>
-      <span style="font-weight:500;">Submission:</span> we encourage submissions of up to 8 pages excluding references and acknowledgements.
+      <span style="font-weight:500;">Submission:</span> we encourage submissions of up to 14 pages excluding references and acknowledgements.
-      The submission should be in the CVPR format.
+      The submission should be in the ECCV format.
       Reviewing will be single blind.
       Accepted papers will be made publicly available as non-archival reports, allowing future submissions to archival conferences or journals.
       We welcome already published papers that are within the scope of the workshop (without re-formatting), including papers from the main CVPR conference.